Paul Wade

-Paul Wade OAM (born 20 March 1962) is an Australian retired soccer player, who is best known for his long-term role as captain of the Socceroos, Australia's national soccer team.
+Paul Wade OAM (born 20 March 1962) is an Australian retired soccer player, who is best known for his long-term role as captain of the national team.

 Club career

 Born in Cheshire, England, Wade moved to Australia with his parents at age 11.
 By 1984, he had attained Australian citizenship and represented his adopted country for the first time, playing for Australia's "B" side against Tasmania.
 That same year, he made his debut in the National Soccer League with the Green Gully Cavaliers.

 Wade played just one season with Green Gully before joining Brunswick Juventus the following season and helping them win the 1985 NSL Championship.

 South Melbourne FC

 He played two seasons with Brunswick before joining South Melbourne FC.
 Wade would become a key player in the Hellas midfield and become a fan favourite known for his intense work rate and tackling.
 He would spend eight seasons at the club, winning another NSL title in 1991 under the guidance of Ferenc Puskás.
 He would also win the NSL Cup in 1990 and a minor premiership (first overall at the end of the regular season) in 1993.
 Wade's performances for Hellas also led to him being named the NSL Player of the Year in 1988.